UAE Tax Residency for UK Business Owners

 Does my UAE residence visa make me UAE tax resident?

 Not by itself.
 A UAE residence visa makes you eligible to live in the UAE and is one of the conditions for the 90-day rule, but it is not in itself a tax residence test.
 You become UAE tax resident by meeting one of the three statutory tests under Cabinet Decision No. 85 of 2022.
-The TRC is then the document that confirms your tax residence position to other countries.
+The TRC is then the document that confirms your position to other countries.

 Do I need to have spent 183 days in the UAE to be tax resident?